GrantS2S/website/content/help/solutions/The-specified-resource-name-cannot-be-found-in-the-image-file.md

 #### Error solution
 The SAP license server cannot be reached, either due to a temporary lapse in connectivity or an issue with the SAP One server.

-To resolve this issue, simply attempt to reprocess the order in the S2S console.
-S2S Console > Queue > View > Find queue error -> Retry.
+To resolve this issue, simply attempt to reprocess the order in the S2S console.  *S2S Console > Queue > View > Find queue error -> Retry*.

 In the event that this does not resolve the issue, you may need to reach out to your SAP consultant in order to:

-1. Start the license server or verify the license server address and TCP IP port.
+- Start the license server or verify the license server address and TCP IP port.
-2. Disable IPv6.
+- Disable IPv6.
-2. Make sure the SLD Address is correct.
+- Make sure the SLD Address is correct.
-2. Flush the DNS with the command ipconfig / flushdns
+- Flush the DNS with the command *ipconfig /flushdns*
-2. Restart SAP Business One Integration Service.
+- Restart SAP Business One Integration Service.
-2. Retry the order
+- Retry the order